-At Mulberry Stepney Green we believe that all pupils' learning needs will first be met through the high quality teaching delivered by their subject teachers within the mainstream classroom.
+At Mulberry Stepney Green we believe that all pupils' learning needs will first be met through the high-quality teaching delivered by their subject teachers within the mainstream classroom.
 This means that teachers take into account the learning needs of all students and differentiate lessons to match the learning needs of their students.
 We believe that additional intervention and support cannot compensate for a lack of good quality teaching.

 We have a team of highly skilled teaching assistants who support in lessons across the curriculum.

 The number of supported lessons in the classroom is allocated according to the needs of the pupil.
-Our Teaching Assistants will know all of the named pupils who may require extra support in a lesson, but are not constrained by this list.
-Teaching Assistants offer dynamic support that allows the teacher capacity to provide effective quality first teaching.
+Our Teaching Assistants will know all of the named pupils who may require extra support in a lesson, but not limited to this list.
+Teaching Assistants offer dynamic support that allows the teacher room to provide effective quality first teaching.
 Teaching Assistants are not required to sit by the side of one pupil, unless this is needed to meet the child's specific needs.
-Each individual pupil has an IEP which is drawn up by the SENDCo, Teachers and Key TA; and identifies their needs and support strategies.
-The child's tutor will discuss the child's progress with her parents/carers at the Parents' meeting and on Academic Review Day.
+Once Teaching Assistants also walk around and support the class in general with any additional queries or concerns raised by any student in that class and required to assist the teacher on the whole.
+Each individual pupil has an IEP (individual plan); it is a working document and flexible to change based on the needs and abilities of that student as the year progresses.
+It identifies their needs and support strategies, teacher strategies The child's tutor will discuss the child's progress with her parents/carers at the Parents' meeting and on Academic Review Day.

-In addition to in-class support, some pupils may need to work in small groups, outside the mainstream class, for short term interventions.
-Provision at this stage may also include support and advice from other agencies e.g. Educational Psychologist, Speech and Language Therapist, Occupational Therapist, School Nurse, School Counsellor, Autism Specialist, Sensory Impairment Adviser or SEND ICT Adviser.
+In addition to in-class support, some pupils may need to work in small groups, outside the mainstream class, for short term interventions: ELSA sessions Lego therapy Zones of Regulation Talkabouts for Teenagers Lunchtime Homework club Targeted afterschool support Mentoring Social Skills and communication sessions Touch-typing skills Farm project

+Provision at this stage may also include support and advice from other agencies e.g. Educational Psychologist, Speech and Language Therapist, Occupational Therapist, School Nurse, School Counsellor, Autism Specialist, Sensory Impairment Adviser staff - this would involve a one to one or group based intervention sessions to help students with emotional literacy and behavioural concerns.
 There will be a meeting bringing together the student, their parents and all professionals involved, where particular concern is raised and subsequent reviews put into place.
 These meetings will determine how student's needs are being met and what further support is needed.
-If any changes are being offered, parents will be informed through the meetings, phone calls or letters.
+If any changes are being offered, parents will be informed through meetings, phone calls, emails or letters.

-3.2 How we adapt our teaching for children/ young people with special educational needs
+How we adapt our teaching for children/ young people with special educational needs

 We believe that the learning needs of all students will first and best be met through the high-quality teaching delivered by mainstream subject teachers in mixed ability classes.
 We have a strong focus on differentiation and using prior attainment to inform planning.
 We provide all teachers with information about the learning needs of individual students with special educational needs or disabilities, along with strategies they might use to ensure that these students can access the learning and are fully included in every lesson.
 Teachers make sure that all students can access their lessons by ensuring that the activities are appropriate to their academic level and any particular additional needs.
-Subject teachers sometimes working with a support teacher plan lessons to include all students in their class and they provide differentiated materials for class work and homework when necessary.
-Differentiated material is evident and visible on subject schemes of work and lesson plans.
+Subject teachers include all students in their class and they provide differentiated materials for class work and homework when necessary.
+Differentiated material is evident and visible on lesson plans.

-4. Resources and Provision
+7. Resources and Provision

-4.1 How we decide what resources we can give to a child/ young person with special educational needs
+How we decide what resources we can give to a child/ young person with special educational needs